tahmid198/ERC-20-Token/README.md

 ### Client Side

-`npm run dev` to run server
+Use `npm run dev` to run server.

-Connect to local network with Metamask.
-You will need to create a Metamask account and create a Custom RPC and enter your Ganace URL with port and save it inorder to connect to Ganace.
+Connect to your local network with Metamask.
+You will need to create a Metamask account and create a Custom RPC with your Ganace URL and port to connect to Ganace.

 You will also need to import an account using a Ganace private key.